8 years on, woman, 2 others held for husband's death

 Annamma's brother Mathew died in 2014 and two relatives - Sili and her one-year-old daughter in 2016.
 As police found that the deaths were suspicious, the remains of the six were exhumed on Friday and forensic reports were awaited, Simon said.

-In all the cases, traces of cyanide had been found and it was a case of slow poisoning, police said.
-"We found that the Roy's death had occurred due to cyanide, while the wife had claimed that he had died of cardiac arrest," he said.
+In all the cases, traces of cyanide had been found and it had been a case of slow poisoning, police said.
+"We found that the Roy's death had occurred due to cyanide, while the wife had claimed he had died of cardiac arrest," he said.

 "We felt that the case had to be re-investigated," he said, adding six people had died in similar circumstances over a period of about 14 years.
 "But those deaths were not investigated.
 We found similarity, a pattern and the presence of one person in all the cases - Jolly," he said.